verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

 ---
 title: "OpenSearch Backup and Restore"
-description: "Backing up and restoring Opensearch."
+description: "Back up and restore Opensearch"
 linkTitle: OpenSearch Backup and Restore
 weight: 2
 draft: false
 ---

 Verrazzano offers Opensearch deployment out of the box that gives users the capability to have access to all the log messages from various microservices running on the platform.
 There are scenarios where users
 may want to back up their OpenSearch data and restore them as well.

 Verrazzano leverages `velero` to facilitate backing up and restore OpenSearch data.